 When Christ asks His Father to remove this cup from Him, is He praying according to the will of His Father?
 Is Christ’s will ever different from His Father’s will?
 No. Christ never seeks anything but His Father’s will … before, during, or after the Garden of Gethsemane.
 “I came down from heaven, not to do mine own will, but the will of him that sent me.”
 (Jn 6:38) “My meat is to do the will of Him that sent me, and to finish His work.”
-(Jn 4:34) As He prays to have this cup removed from Him, Jesus Christ is seeking His Father’s will as He has revealed it to Him from eternity past: Christ’s will is exactly the same as His Father’s will.
+(Jn 4:34) As He prays to have this cup removed from Him, Jesus Christ is seeking His Father’s will as He has revealed it to Him from eternity past: Christ’s will is perfectly pursuing His Father’s will.

-When Yeshua asks His Father to remove this cup from Him, is He praying this by His own strength or by His Father’s strength?
+When Christ asks His Father to remove this cup from Him, is He praying this by His own strength or by His Father’s strength?
 By whose strength is Christ praying as He labors in agony in the garden?
 Has He not said, “I can of mine own self do nothing?”
 (Jn 5:30) “The Father that dwelleth in me, He doeth the works.”
 (Jn 14:10) As He prays to have this cup removed from Him, He is praying by His Father’s strength.
-Yes, this prayer in itself is the Father’s work in Christ.
+Yes, this prayer is itself the Father’s work in Christ.

 When Christ asks His Father to remove this cup from Him, is He praying this at His Father’s bidding or on His own initiative?
 “Verily, verily, I say unto you, The Son can do nothing of himself, but what he seeth the Father do.”
 (Jn 5:19) “I do nothing of myself; but as my Father hath taught me, I speak these things.”
 (Jn 6:29) As He prays to have this cup removed from Him, He is being moved to do this through His Father’s initiative; He is not praying or acting in self-will.